Analyzing Cancer Patients' Experiences with Embedding-based Topic Modeling and LLMs: The Dataset - Patient Interviews

-The data we use consists of 13 anonymized transcribed \texttt{.docx} files (I0 to I12), each corresponding to a different cancer patient.
-As mentioned in the introduction section, the dataset is provided by the 4D PICTURE consortium, an EU research project across multiple institutes from several countries\footnote{\url{https://4dpicture.eu} ``Design-based Data-Driven Decision-support Tools: Producing Improved Cancer Outcomes Through User-Centred Research''}, which aims to improve the cancer patient journey and ensure personal preferences are respected.
-The data originates from the Metro Mapping Project \cite{tudelft_metro_mapping} pubished in the work of \citeasnoun{griffioen2021bigger}.
-They contain multiple interviews in which the patients discuss their experiences with the disease, such as how they were diagnosed, their emotional struggles, coping mechanisms during treatment, and other personal reflections.
+The data we use consists of 13 anonymized, manually transcribed \texttt{.docx} files (I0 to I12), each corresponding to a different pancreatic cancer patient.
+As mentioned in the introduction section, the dataset is provided by the Erasmus MC, as the interviewees were patients of the Erasmus MC.
+More details about the data can be found in \citeasnoun{griffioen2021bigger}.

+The interviews were conducted with 13 patients and 13 family members/supporters.
+The interviewing researcher was a service designer of TUDelft, doing her PhD on this DCS project.

+The dataset contains interviews in which the patients discuss their experiences with the disease, such as how they were diagnosed, their emotional struggles, coping mechanisms during treatment, and other personal reflections.
 The length of each document varies, with the shortest document containing 5,596 words (approximately 34,000 characters), and the longest document containing 12,875 words (approximately 58,000 characters).
 The total collection size is 132,772 words.